 If you wish to renew your Working Holiday Visa for a second year in Australia, you must work for a minimum of three months – or 88 days – in a specific job position during your first year.
-Working Holiday Makers on a 417 visa can choose to complete their 88 days anywhere in regional Australia.
-However, on a 462 visa, you’re constricted to Northern Australia.
+To renew your visa for a third year, you will need to do 179 days (6 months) in a specific job position in an eligible region.
 Other conditions are also required for the renewal.
-In this article, we provide you with a list of the jobs eligible for a second year visa to enjoy another year Down Under.
+In this article, we provide you with a list of the jobs eligible for a second year and third year visa.

 Eligible jobs for a second and third year visa in Australia

 There are many different industries you can work in to qualify for a second and third working holiday visa.
 You can work in agriculture in such industries as harvesting, cultivation, processing as well as forestry, fishing and pearling, mining and construction industry.
 Remember that you have to work in a regional area.